Dataset of GenAI-Assisted Information Problem Solving in Education: Technical Validation

 Third, we quality‑checked all utterance data (content integrity).
 Trained data raters examined every user question and chatbot response line by line to verify appropriateness (removing any offensive language), relevance to the study context and no non-English content.
 This review ensured that anomalies or inappropriate items were identified and addressed promptly.

-Fourth, we validated the assessment data (assessment reliability).
-Expert teachers evaluated all submitted essays using detailed, criterion‑based rubrics.
-Their discipline expertise and consistent application of the criteria ensured rigorous grading and supported reliable links between learning outcomes and interactions with the GenAI system.
+Fourth, we verified the assessment outcome measure (rubric transparency and integrity).
+As described in the Methods, students’ proposals were graded by experienced course teaching staff using a criterion-based rubric with predefined criteria and weights.
+Using an explicit rubric provides a structured and transparent learning-outcome measure for linking performance with students’ interactions and trace data in FLoRA.

-Finally, we verified the survey data (background variable integrity).
-The research team reviewed all pre‑task and post‑task responses, removing incomplete entries when appropriate.
-This step ensured that the background information and participant feedback used in subsequent analyses were reliable.
+Finally, we verified survey data integrity.
+As described in the Methods, the research team reviewed pre-task and post-task survey responses and removed incomplete entries for key variables when appropriate.
+The complete survey instruments (all questions and response options) are provided in Supplementary Information Table S1, S2 and S3, enabling replication and reuse.

-Together, these procedures triangulate platform validity, cross‑semester stability, dialogue quality, assessment reliability, and survey integrity, thereby strengthening the overall credibility of the dataset and the conclusions drawn from it.
+Together, these procedures triangulate platform validity, cross-semester stability of trace data, dialogue content integrity, rubric-based outcome transparency, and survey data integrity, thereby strengthening the overall credibility of the dataset and the conclusions drawn from it.